theislab/single-cell-best-practices/jupyter-book/preamble.md

 * Basics R programming.
 Familiarity with control flow and basic data structures suffices.
 If you are new to programming and R we recommend the free [R for data science](https://r4ds.had.co.nz/) book.

 * Basics of biology.
-While we roughly introduce the generation of the data, we will not cover the fundamentals of DNA, RNA and proteins.
+While we roughly introduce the generation of the data, we will not cover the fundamentals of {term}`DNA`, RNA and proteins.
 If you are completely new to molecular biology in general, it might be advisable to work through *Molecular Biology of the Cell* by Bruce Alberts et al.

 ## References